HexaBesta/cos214-project/README.md

 1. You will need to download the UnitTesting archive to avoid conflicts with our GUI.
 You can download it [here](https://github.com/sloththedev/cos214-project/archive/refs/tags/testing.zip).
 1. Please ensure you have Google Tests installed on your machine, `sudo apt-get install libgtest-dev`, as well as CMake, `sudo apt-get install cmake`.
 2. Go into the System/UnitTesting file, `cd System/UnitTesting`
-3. Ensure that you have recreated the CMake files, by deleting all files inside this folder apart from
+3. Ensure that you have recreated the CMake files, by deleting all files and folders inside this folder apart from main.cpp, unit_test.cpp, CMakeList.txt and then run `cmake CMakeList.txt` to recreate the unit testing files to prevent any issues from happening.
- - main.cpp
- - unit_test.cpp
- - CMakeList.txt
-3.1. and then run `cmake CMakeList.txt`
 3. Once you are in the correct folder, simply run `make` (to ensure that all the unit tests are up-to-date) and then run `./runTest`
 4. Watch the tests run!